Senegal - Country Commercial Guide

 Establishing an Office

-Senegal’s Investment Promotion Agency (APIX) maintains the “Bureau d’Appui à la Création d’Entreprises (BCE),” a one-stop-shop to assist foreign investors interested in establishing a business in Senegal.
-APIX is host of the “Guichet Unique,” providing guidance to foreign investors qualifying for investment incentives.
-The BCE has merged seven start-up procedures into one, cutting the time required to register a business from 58 days to two.
-APIX has also reached agreements with Senegal’s main utility companies to facilitate power, water, and sewage connections for new investment projects.
+Senegal’s Investment Promotion Agency (APIX) maintains a “Bureau d’Appui à la Création d’Entreprises (BCE)” or one-stop-shop to assist foreign investors interested in establishing a business in Senegal.
+APIX is host of the “Guichet Unique” providing guidance to foreign investors qualifying for investment incentives.
+The BCE has merged seven start-up procedures into one, and the time required to register a business has fallen from 58 days to an average of two.
+APIX has also reached agreements with Senegal’s main utility companies to facilitate power, water and sewage connections for new investment projects.

 APIX’s services include assistance with notary services needed to register and incorporate a company and assistance with customs.
 In French practice, notarial services differ from those of a U.S. notary and can be compared to those of a commercial lawyer.
 The notary is a specialist in contracts and legal documents.
 The most common legal forms of incorporation are the branch of a foreign company (“succursale”), a joint venture, a limited liability company (“société à responsabilité limitée – SARL”), and a public corporation (“société anonyme – SA”).
 Once registered, a branch is regarded as a Senegalese judicial entity.
 Other types of business structures include sole proprietorship, regional office, local agency, and distributorship.

-Dakar’s 550 square kilometer peninsula has become one of the most expensive cities in the region.
+Home to 22 percent of the population and 80 percent of the country’s economic activity, Dakar’s 550 square kilometer peninsula has become one of the most expensive cities in the region, given the limited space available in the city.
 Locating suitable office space in downtown Dakar has become a challenge.
 More and more companies are leaving the crowded downtown Plateau district for less crowded midtown locations.
 The new city of Diamniadio has sprung up in the outskirts of Dakar and is home for new office space for ministries and government agencies.
-The concept of serviced office space for rent is making headway in Dakar.
-International relocating companies operate in Dakar.
+The concept of serviced office space for rent is making headway in Dakar’s real estate market.
+International relocating companies such as Regus have opened shop in Dakar.

 Senegal has ambitions to become a regional hub for logistics, services, and industry.
-The country has developed Special Economic Zones (SEZ) to attract private investment.
+The country has developed Special Economic Zones (SEZ) to attract significant private investment.
 The Diamniadio International Industrial Platform and the Sandiara Special Economic Zone, respectively 40 and 80 kilometers from Dakar, host foreign companies from Cote d’Ivoire, France, Tunisia, and China.
 Senegal’s proximity to the U.S. market - an eight-hour direct flight to New York - makes it an attractive destination.
-Chinese apparel manufacturer C&H garments, active in Rwanda and Ethiopia, has a factory in the Diamniadio Industrial Zone, manufacturing t-shirts and casual wear under contracts for U.S. brands.
-Chinese tile manufacturing company Twyford Ceramics opened a manufacturing unit in the Sandiara SEZ.
+Chinese apparel manufacturer C&H garments - active in Rwanda and Ethiopia - has set up shop in the Diamniadio Industrial Zone.
+The company manufactures t-shirts and casual wear to fulfill contracts for U.S. brands.
+Chinese tile manufacturing company Twyford Ceramics has recently opened a manufacturing unit in the Sandiara SEZ.

 Franchising

-Senegal offers excellent potential for franchising due to the emergence of a growing middle-class population concentrated in Dakar.
-Franchises in food distribution, apparel, dry cleaning, and car servicing - mostly French brand - have opened in Dakar.
+There are no official regulations on franchising in Senegal.
+Senegal offers excellent potential for franchising due to the emergence of a growing middle-class population mostly concentrated in Dakar.
+Franchises in food distribution, apparel, dry cleaning, and car servicing - mostly French brands - have opened in Dakar.
 Until now U.S. franchises have had limited presence in Senegal, except for Hertz and Avis, but major U.S. restaurant franchises have begun to explore opportunities in Senegal as part of a broader expansion in sub-Saharan Africa.
-KFC has a presence in Dakar.
+KFC has opened several outlets in Dakar.
 High entry costs, limited market size, and supply chain challenges have impeded the full development of the sector.
-One notable challenge is limited access to finance, which translates into a relatively small pool of entrepreneurs and companies with the ability to absorb the costs of master licenses for popular international brands.
+One notable challenge is limited access to finance, which translates into a relatively small pool of entrepreneurs and companies with the ability to absorb the costs of master licenses of popular international brands.
 Several entrepreneurs have created a franchise association to develop the sector and attract international franchises.

 Direct Marketing

 Direct Marketing is a common way for companies and institutions to advertise their products and services.
-Several advertising agencies perform direct marketing services.
+A number of advertising agencies perform direct marketing services.

 Joint Ventures/Licensing